Frequently Asked Questions

 Where can I smoke?

-Smoking is prohibited except for the designated smoking area, shown on the festival map.
+Smoking is prohibited except for the designated smoking area, shown on the map available before the event.

 Who can I ask if I have a question about the event?